Graham County DWI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Weekdays during regular business hours are usually the best times to post bail, as court staff and bondsmen are readily available.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM to 5 PM) may expedite the process, as court staff and magistrates are more readily available.

 What Happens After Posting Bail